mrimann/VagrantTYPO3Flow/README.md

 For demonstration purpose, I've added "phpconfig.lo" already, as soon as you let that name point to the IP 192.168.42.42, you should see some _phpinfo()_ output when accessing "phpconfig.lo" with your browser.

-If you want to use LDAP, you should reconfigure the package with the following command:

-	dpkg-reconfigure slapd

-Basically to set your username/password to connect to your new OpenLDAP-Server.

-If you're running a [TYPO3 Flow](http://flow.typo3.org/) based web-application where the document-root must point to a sub-directory (e.g. /Web/), you can solve this with a little symlink as shown in the following (pseudo) directory listing:

-	Vagrant-Directory
-	|-> vHosts
-		|-> example.com -> example-Distribution/Web/

 To log in via SSH, just execute the following command from within the current directory:

 	vagrant ssh